Vendettaa666/vendettaa666/README.md

 ## 📌 Quote of the Day

-> "Learning is not easy, but every small step is progress."
+> "Learning isn't always easy, but every small step is progress.
+Keep going!"

 ---